rozek/node-red-rest-service-examples/README.md

 "Key-Value Stores" behave a bit like dictionaries: you choose a key word and read or write an associated value.
 If your data can be indexed by such "keys" and you always handle data records (i.e., values) as a whole, key-value-stores are a convenient method to store such data.

-There are a lot of professional key-value-stores, usually designed to handle large amounts of data efficiently and reliably, often able to distribute the whole data set among multiple nodes for better scalabality - but if you just need a small store for a few thousand keys and/or values with a size of up to approx. 1 MB, it may be simpler to implement that store in Node-RED itself.
+There is currently a whole range of professional key-value-stores, usually designed to handle large amounts of data efficiently and reliably, often able to distribute the whole data set among multiple nodes for better scalabality - but if you just need a small store for a few thousand keys and/or values with a size of up to approx. 1 MB each, it may be simpler to implement that store in Node-RED itself.

 The following examples show three different implementations: